Harpalus: Death on Crete

 According to Pausanias, "shortly after Harpalus ran away from Athens and crossed with a squadron to Crete, he was put to death by the servants who were attending him (in 323 BC), though some assert that he was assassinated by Pausanias, a Macedonian".
 The geographer also tells the following story: "The steward of his money fled to Rhodes, and was arrested by a Macedonian, Philoxenus, who also had demanded Harpalus from the Athenians.
 Having this slave in his power, he proceeded to examine him, until he learned everything about such as had allowed themselves to accept a bribe from Harpalus.
 On obtaining this information he sent a dispatch to Athens, in which he gave a list of such as had taken a bribe from Harpalus, both their names and the sums each had received.
 Demosthenes, however, he never mentioned at all, although Alexander held him in bitter hatred, and he himself had a private quarrel with him."

+Legacy

+According to Cicero, Diogenes the Cynic professed that Harpalus, by living such a high life despite his misdeeds, offered "a kind of witness (testimonium) against the gods".

 Harpalus appears in the historical novel Fire From Heaven by Mary Renault.
 In it, he is entrusted by his teacher Aristotle with the task of observing and recording the lives of wild animals.
 Renault speculates that this would explain some of the fantastic accounts in Aristotle's zoological writings as Harpalian hoaxes.